-Here in this guide, we are going to talk you through how feeding him the right nutrition can improve his stool status.
+Diarrhea is one of the most common health problems faced by dogs.
+In this guide, we will discuss how feeding your dog the correct formula can improve their stools.
 We have created a buying guide, too, so that you understand what to look for.

 The 7 Best Dog Foods for Firm Stools